-Mahashivratri, “The Great Night of Shiva” is the most significant event in India’s spiritual calendar.
-Sadhguru explains what makes this night so important, and how we can make use of it.
+Mahashivratri, “The Great Night of Shiva” is a night of special spiritual significance.
+Sadhguru explains why Mahashivratri is celebrated and how we can make use of this possibility.

 Sadhguru: In the Indian culture, at one time, there used to be 365 festivals in a year.
 In other words, they just needed an excuse to celebrate every day of the year.
 These 365 festivals were ascribed to different reasons, and for different purposes of life.
 They were to celebrate various historical events, victories, or certain situations in life like sowing, planting, and harvesting.
 For every situation there was a festival.
 But Mahashivratri is of a different significance.

 What is Mahashivratri and Why it is Celebrated?